TRIQS/triqs/doc/reference/gfs/py/block.rst

  * `Omega`: is the function :math:`f(\omega) = \omega`.
  * `SemiCircular(D)`: is a Green's function corresponding to free fermions with a semicircular density of states of half-bandwith `D`.
- * `Wilson`: is a Green's function corresponding to fermions with a flat density of states of half-bandwidth `D`.
+ * `Flat`: is a Green's function corresponding to fermions with a flat density of states of half-bandwidth `D`.

 .. toctree::
   :maxdepth: 1